 Lower the Heat During the Day

-This was, and still is, a battle at my house between my father and mother, but it does actually make a difference.
-Lowering the heat during the day, when people may be out of the home, will help keep heating costs down in the winter.
+This may be a cliche household argument, but it does actually make a difference.
+Lowering the thermostat or turning off the radiator during the day, when people may be out of the home, will help keep heating costs down in the winter.
 Another option is scheduling your thermostat to be at certain temperatures throughout the day.
 For example, if your thermostat allows, schedule the heat to drop at night when everyone has gone to bed.
 It’s also worth mentioning turning off the heat when you leave a room or closing doors to unused rooms in your home would be a waste to heat.

 Use Natural Heat

 We have our very own heater up in the sky and it doesn’t cost a dime.
 Try capitalizing on the sunshine streaming through your windows in the winter.
 Rooms with a lot of windows are often thought to be drafty; however, if you insulate your windows and then keep your curtains open and your blinds up during the hours that the sun is highest in the sky, you will inadvertently heat and light up your home.
 Conversely, as the sun begins to set, you should be closing your curtains to keep the heat, which the sun provided all day, locked in.